-- 6.1 The branch has fully disclosed in the notes to the financial statements; - (a) guarantees that we have given to third parties; - (b) Letters of Credits (Local/ Import); - (c) Letters of Comfort (Local/ Import); - (d) Deferred Payment Credits/ Guarantees (Local/ Import); and - (e) Other contingent liabilities. - 6.2 Other than for advances, there are no matters involving the branch in any claims in litigation, arbitration or other disputes, in which there may be some financial implications, including for staff claims, branch rentals, municipal taxes, local levies, etc., except for those which have been appropriately included under contingent liabilities. - 6.3 None of the contingent liabilities disclosed and other than provided for are likely to result in a further loss, requiring adjustment of assets or liabilities or provisions in the books of accounts. - 6.4 Frivolous claims from Customers / third parties have not been included in Contingent liabilities. - 6.5 There are no other claims on banks not acknowledged as debt, other than those disclosed in the financial returns.
+- 6.1 The branch has fully disclosed in the notes to the financial statements; - (a) Guarantees that we have given to third parties; - (b) Letters of Credits (Local/ Import); - (c) Letters of Comfort (Local/ Import); - (d) Deferred Payment Credits/ Guarantees (Local/ Import); and - (e) Other contingent liabilities. - 6.2 The list of letters of credits devolved, guarantees invoked and bills overdue, provided to you is complete and there are no omissions in the same.
+Further, no provision is required to be made for guarantees invoked not funded by the branch. - 6.3 Other than for advances, there are no matters involving the branch in any claims in litigation, arbitration or other disputes, in which there may be some financial implications, including for staff claims, branch rentals, municipal taxes, local levies, etc., except for those which have been appropriately included under contingent liabilities.

+- 6.4 None of the contingent liabilities disclosed and other than provided for are likely to result in a further loss, requiring adjustment of assets or liabilities or provisions in the books of accounts. - 6.5 There have been no violations or possible violations of laws or regulations, the effect of which should be considered for provision in the Financial Statement as the basis for recording a contingent loss. - 6.6 Frivolous claims from customers / third parties have not been included in Contingent liabilities. - 6.7 There are no other claims on banks not acknowledged as debt, other than those disclosed in the financial returns.

-7. Provisions for Claims and Losses
+7. Provision for Claims and Losses